ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef405wing.rst

 - SRXL2 requires a connection to TX1 and automatically provides telemetry.
 Set :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` to "4".

+- If you wish to use ELRS's upcoming `MAVLink support <https://www.expresslrs.org/software/mavlink/#flashing-and-configuring-the-mavlink-branch>`__ on UART1 (i.e. the default CRSF port), you need to set :ref:`SERIAL1_OPTIONS<SERIAL1_OPTIONS>` to "4" for MAVLink telemetry (such as GPS location) to arrive on the radio.
+Otherwise, only ELRS telemetry (such as RQly) will arrive.

 .. note:: UART1 is configured by default for serial receivers.
 You can also have more than one receiver in the system at a time (usually used for long range hand-offs to a remote TX).
 See :ref:`common-multiple-rx` for details.

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM (SBUS requires external inversion on other UARTs).
 See :ref:`common-rc-systems` for details.